Skip to Content

 II — The Shape of a Goblin

-No two goblins look identical, but most share familiar traits:
+No two goblins really look identical, but most share familiar traits:

 • Large ears that catch whispers and danger